What channels do you get with Peacock?

 1. Peacock Channels: These channels feature a curated selection of content from various genres, including news, sports, reality TV, and more.
 They offer a mix of live and on-demand programming, ensuring there’s always something to watch.

-3. Bravo: Fans of reality TV can enjoy channels dedicated to Bravo’s hit shows, such as “The Real Housewives” franchise, “Below Deck,” and “Top Chef.”
+3. Bravo: Known for its reality TV programming, Bravo offers channels on Peacock that showcase popular shows like “The Real Housewives” franchise, “Top Chef,” and “Below Deck.”
+Fans of reality TV will find plenty of binge-worthy content here.

-4. USA Network: Peacock offers channels featuring content from the USA Network, including beloved series like “Suits,” “Mr. Robot,” and “Psych.”
+4. USA Network: Peacock also features channels dedicated to USA Network, home to hit shows like “Suits,” “Mr. Robot,” and “Psych.”
+These channels allow you to catch up on past seasons or dive into new episodes of your favorite USA Network series.

-5. Sports Channels: Peacock also provides access to live sports events, including Premier League soccer matches, WWE content, and exclusive Olympics coverage.

 Frequently Asked Questions (FAQ)